 Did you document the problems?

-Did the service provider/attendant know about your concerns?
+Did the service provider or attendant know about your concerns?

 Did you tell your provider agency and case manager about the problems as they were happening?

 Is this a new situation, but one that makes you feel unsafe if you don’t take immediate action?